hoanganngle/hoanganngle/README.md

 - 👋 Hi, I’m @hoanganngle
-- 👀 I’m interested in less coding
+- 👀 I’m interested in coding and testing things that I'm not supposed to mess with
 - 🌱 I’m currently learning java, c#, a little bit of python
-- 💞️ I’m looking to collaborate on "none"
+- 💞️ I’m not looking to collaborate
-- 📫 How to reach me "none"
+- 📫 How to reach me https://www.linkedin.com/in/hoang-an-watching-bugs/

 <!---
 hoanganngle/hoanganngle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.